Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

-\textbf{Paper Organization.} We organize the rest of the paper as follows.
+We organize the rest of the paper as follows.
 Section 2 defines the hedonic price models and price indices.
 Section 3 discusses modeling and estimating the hedonic price functions via Neural Networks (NNs).
 Section 4 provides a non-technical description of the process of obtaining product embeddings via AI tools.
 Section 5 examines the empirical performance of the AI-based hedonic price functions and constructs the AI-based hedonic price indices.
 Appendix A provides a technical description of BERT, a large language model used to generate embeddings for the product description.
-Appendix B gives a more technical description of ResNet50, a tool used to generate image embeddings.
-Appendix C gives a technical description of various options we've experimented with to select the best-performing methods.
+Appendix B gives a technical description of ResNet50, a tool used to generate embeddings of the product's image.
+Appendix C gives a technical description of various models we've considered and tested, of which the best-performing methods are described in the main text.